E-Museum of Pyrographic Art

 By Mrs. Maud Maude is an excellent 2-page illustrated article in The Delineator Magazine entitled The Art of Pyrography or Poker-Work—No. 1 published in January 1892 in both London and New York.
 It does an excellent job introducing the technique and detailing the use of the benzine tool and the platinum tips.

-The second in The Delineator Magazine series by Mrs. Maud Maude is a 3-page illustrated article entitled The Art of Pyrography or Poker-Work—No. 2 published in February 1892.
-It offers conventional border patterns appropriate for pyrography.
+The second in the series is a 3-page article in February 1892 that offers conventional border patterns appropriate for pyrography.

-The third in The Delineator Magazine series by Mrs. Maud Maude is a 3-page illustrated article entitled The Art of Pyrography or Poker-Work—No. 3 published in March 1892.
-It familiarizes the student with both the technique for natural drawing as well as decorative adaptations of natural subjects.
+The third and last one, in March 1892 familiarizes the student with both the technique for natural drawing as well as decorative adaptations of natural subjects.
 It also offers patterns and tips to familiarize the more advanced student with the techniques for doing flowers and plants, landscapes, and portraits with both light and dark backgrounds.

-In Ingalls' Home and Art magazine are two illustrated article segments entitled "Scorch Work" and "Scorch Work—Now better known as Pyrography" by L. and M. J. Clarkson.
+In Ingalls' Home and Art magazine are two illustrated article segments from 1891 and 1892 entitled "Scorch Work" and "Scorch Work—Now better known as Pyrography" by L. and M. J. Clarkson.
 It also mentions Maud Maude and offers additional designs.

 Bookbinding in Pyrography